 Those who own financial accuracy can then pick any finance business they want to start.
 Goodbye Moody’s, Meridian, Experian, Fannie Mae, and others.

 We use the terms "soft" synthetics and "hard" synthetics to refer to two different types of synthetic asset, defined below.
 We will implement them separately, as you can see from our roadmap.

 Hard synthetics are synthetics assets that links price to data.
-That data could itself be a price, like $TSLA stock price, the price of 1 once of gold, or something more exotic like the number of goals Neymar Jr scores, rainfall levels or crime rates etc. The value of the synthetic asset is backed by collateral. in BAO's case, we will be focusing on allowing the use of LP tokens as that collateral.
+That data could itself be a price, like $TSLA stock price, the price of 1 once of gold, or something more exotic like the number of goals Neymar Jr scores, rainfall levels or crime rates etc. The value of the synthetic asset is backed by collateral.

 The specific collateral cap for each asset, and the overall collateral cap will be decided upon by users.